 The gardens at Buckland Abbey are a wonderful place to enjoy the peace and tranquillity that surrounds the beautiful Tavy valley.
 Find a seat under the shade of a tree, surrounded by colourful borders, stunning views and the sound of bird song.

 The Elizabethan garden is a riot of colour, especially in the summer months - you'll see a garden design typical of that which Grenville and Drake may have had in the Tudor era.

-Don't miss the secret garden and its little path which will bring you back to the great barn - ideal for those with a spirit of discovery.
 At the Cider House, herbaceous borders provide seasonal interest and a secret ‘wild’ garden is a wonderful place for quiet contemplation (or a game of hide and seek).

 Our way-marked trails are a riot of colour through the seasons, with an unmissable carpet of bluebells in spring.
 Follow the three waymarked paths, varying in length from 1 mile to 3 miles, and there are many spots where you can sit and admire the scenery and maybe even spot wildlife such as deer, birds of prey and butterflies.
 You’ll discover meadows, orchards and woodlands where you can enjoy far-reaching views of the Tavy Valley.

 Dogs are welcome on all of the estate walks, but we would ask that you keep your four legged friend on a lead in areas where there is livestock.

 Hot and cold drinks and snacks to go can be purchased from the Ox Yard take away everyday until 4pm.